 1. Dress Professionally and Conservatively

 First impressions matter.
+Dressing appropriately is one of the most important aspects of Interview Etiquette in Dubai.
 In the UAE, dressing smartly and modestly is expected.
 Men should wear a formal suit and tie, while women should opt for business attire that is professional and not too revealing.
 Neutral colors often work best.

 2. Arrive on Time (or 10 Minutes Early)

-Punctuality is highly valued in Dubai’s corporate culture.
+Punctuality is a key component of Interview Etiquette in Dubai and demonstrates professionalism and respect.
 Aim to arrive at least 10–15 minutes before your scheduled time.
 Factor in traffic and parking, especially in busy areas like Sheikh Zayed Road or Business Bay.

 3. Greet Professionally